 Made it, Ma!
 Top of the world!

 Mix yourself a Cream of the Crop, and join us as we toast the crème de la crème in the party business, the Les Pages honorees.
-A year in the making, Les Pages (French for “the pages” and pronounced “lay pahj”), is the first and only entirely merit-based list of the best event companies, professionals, and venues in America.
-Among those on the list are event designers David Stark, Mindy Weiss, and Colin Cowie; floral designers Eric Buterbaugh, Diana Gould, and Jeff Leatham; caterers Peter Callahan, Susan Gage, and Wolfgang Puck; and venues The Metropolitan Museum of Art, President Lincoln’s Cottage, and The New Orleans Botanical Garden.
+A year in the making, Les Pages (French for “the pages” and pronounced “lay pahj”), is the first and only entirely merit-based list of the best event companies in America.
+Among those on the list are event designers David Stark, Mindy Weiss, and Colin Cowie; floral designers Eric Buterbaugh, Diana Gould, and Jeff Leatham; and caterers Peter Callahan and Susan Gage.

 Los Angeles Les Pages honoree Eric Buterbaugh.
 Photo: Los Angeles Times